 · Orientation program

 Outcome Bases Assessment (OBA) is a two-step process of assessment for internationally qualified nurses and midwives (IQNMs).
-The first stage will test the nurse’s knowledge through NCLEX RN examination.
+The first stage will test the nurse’s knowledge through Next Generation NCLEX (NGN) examination.
 The second stage is an assessment of a nurse’s behavioural aspect through the Objective Structured Clinical Examination (OSCE).
 The OBA Training and Education provided by Nurse Assist International prepares you for OBA comprising of a multiple-choice question (MCQ) and Objective Structured Clinical Examination (OSCE).This is an intensive 11 week program designed for (IQNs) in preparation for the Outcome Based Assessment.
 The training will equip qualified nurses with strong nursing knowledge and clinical skills to succeed in the OBA.